mark7p/mark7p/README.md

 - **Stringnotes Creatr** – A lyrics animator that can be linked with Adobe Premiere Pro.
 - **TidyTime** – Suspending clicks and keys while you give your mouse or keyboard a good cleaning.
 - **Music Projects** – Jamming, recording tracks, and experimenting with sound.

 #

-### What’s Next?
-- Keep building cool projects that mash up creativity and code.
-- Contribute to open source and help out where I can.
-- Find more ways to mix music, art, and tech together!

-#